 Outlook has a lot of native security features that can be used to ensure that your emails are well protected.
 No matter whether you are using a slightly older version of Outlook or the latest version that comes with the Office 365 subscription service - this guide will help you to make use of as many security settings as possible.

-If you want to take additional measures for securing your Windows PC then you should consider using a Windows VPN.
+If you want to take additional measures for securing your Windows PC then you should consider using a Windows VPN for Windows.